chaitjo/personalized-dialog/MemN2N/README.md

 # End-to-end Memory Networks for Dialog
-Implementation of Memory Networks from [Learning End-to-End Goal-Oriented Dialog](https://arxiv.org/abs/1605.07683) in Tensorflow.
-Tested on the bAbI Dialog dataset and the Personalized Dialogdataset.
+Implementation of Memory Networks described in [Learning End-to-End Goal-Oriented Dialog](https://arxiv.org/abs/1605.07683) in Tensorflow.
+Tested on the bAbI dialog dataset and the personalized dialog dataset.

 Experimental logs and best performing models for each task can be downloaded using the `build_experiments.py` script.